-(1) Personal data processed for the purposes of discharging any of the following functions are exempt from the subject information provisions in any case to the extent to which the application of those provisions to

-- (a) a function designed for protecting members of the public against - (i) financial loss due to dishonesty, malpractice or other seriously improper conduct by, or the unfitness or incompetence of, persons concerned in the provision of banking, insurance, investment or other financial services or in the management of bodies corporate, - (ii) financial loss due to the conduct of discharged or undischarged bankrupts, or - (iii) dishonesty, malpractice or other seriously improper conduct by, or the unfitness or incompetence of, persons authorized to carry on any profession or other activity; - (b) a function designed for protecting charities against misconduct or mismanagement (whether by trustees or other persons) in their administration; - (c) a function designed for protecting the property of charities from loss or misapplication; - (d) a function designed for the recovery of the property of charities; - (e) a function designed for securing the health, safety or welfare of persons at work; - (f) a function designed for protecting persons other than persons at work against risk to health or safety arising out of or in connection with the actions of persons at work. - (2) Paragraph (1) applies to - (a) a function conferred on any person by or under any enactment; - (b) a function of the Crown, the States or a Minister, or administration, of the States; or - (c) any other function of a public nature and exercised in the public interest. - (3) Personal data processed for the purpose of discharging any function to which this paragraph applies are exempt from the subject information provisions to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function. - (4) Paragraph (3) applies to a function that is conferred by or under any enactment on a person, or body, that may be prescribed by Regulations and is designed - (a) for protecting members of the public against - (i) maladministration by public bodies, - (ii) failures in services provided by public bodies, or - (iii) a failure of a public body to provide a service which it was a function of the body to provide; - (b) for protecting members of the public against conduct that may adversely affect their interests by persons carrying on a business;
+- (1) Personal data processed for the purposes of discharging any of the following functions are exempt from the subject information provisions in any case to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of the function - (a) a function designed for protecting members of the public against - (i) financial loss due to dishonesty, malpractice or other seriously improper conduct by, or the unfitness or incompetence of, persons concerned in the provision of banking, insurance, investment or other financial services or in the management of bodies corporate, - (ii) financial loss due to the conduct of discharged or undischarged bankrupts, or - (iii) dishonesty, malpractice or other seriously improper conduct by, or the unfitness or incompetence of, persons authorized to carry on any profession or other activity; - (b) a function designed for protecting charities against misconduct or mismanagement (whether by trustees or other persons) in their administration; - (c) a function designed for protecting the property of charities from loss or misapplication; - (d) a function designed for the recovery of the property of charities; - (e) a function designed for securing the health, safety or welfare of persons at work; - (f) a function designed for protecting persons other than persons at work against risk to health or safety arising out of or in connection with the actions of persons at work. - (2) Paragraph (1) applies to - (a) a function conferred on any person by or under any enactment; - (b) a function of the Crown, the States or a Minister, or administration, of the States; or - (c) any other function of a public nature and exercised in the public interest. - (3) Personal data processed for the purpose of discharging any function to which this paragraph applies are exempt from the subject information provisions to the extent to which the application of those provisions to the data would be likely to prejudice the proper discharge of that function. - (4) Paragraph (3) applies to a function that is conferred by or under any enactment on a person, or body, that may be prescribed by Regulations and is designed - (a) for protecting members of the public against - (i) maladministration by public bodies,

-- (c) for regulating agreements, or conduct, that have as their object or effect the prevention, restriction or distortion of competition in connection with any commercial activity; or - (d) for regulating conduct on the part of one or more undertakings that amounts to the abuse of a dominant position in a market. - (5) Paragraph (3) also applies to the following functions - (a) any function relating to an investigation under Article 22 of the Collective Investment Funds (Jersey) Law 1988,7 Article 28 of the Banking Business (Jersey) Law 1991,8 Part 19 of the Companies (Jersey) Law 1991,9 Article 11 of the Insurance Business (Jersey) Law 199610 or Article 33 of the Financial Services (Jersey) Law 1998,11 including the functions of appointment, investigation and reporting under any of those Articles; - (b) any function (whether or not under any of the Laws referred to in sub-paragraph (a)) that may be prescribed by Regulations.
+- (ii) failures in services provided by public bodies, or - (iii) a failure of a public body to provide a service which it was a function of the body to provide; - (b) for protecting members of the public against conduct that may adversely affect their interests by persons carrying on a business; - (c) for regulating agreements, or conduct, that have as their object or effect the prevention, restriction or distortion of competition in connection with any commercial activity; or - (d) for regulating conduct on the part of one or more undertakings that amounts to the abuse of a dominant position in a market. - (5) Paragraph (3) also applies to the following functions - (a) any function relating to an investigation under Article 22 of the Collective Investment Funds (Jersey) Law 1988, Article 28 of the Banking Business (Jersey) Law 1991, Part 19 of the Companies (Jersey) Law 1991, Article 11 of the Insurance Business (Jersey) Law 1996 or Article 33 of the Financial Services (Jersey) Law 1998, including the functions of appointment, investigation and reporting under any of those Articles; - (aa) any function conferred on the Office of the Financial Services Ombudsman or on an Ombudsman, under the Financial Services Ombudsman (Jersey) Law 2014; - (b) any function (whether or not under any of the Laws referred to in sub-paragraph (a)) that may be prescribed by Regulations.